el-tocino/mycroft-hue/README.md

     - turn on all lights
     - turn off all lights

- - Can change to the below colors currently by saying "Change/Set Office(Groupname) blue(Color)" the current colors supported are below.
+ - Can change to the below colors currently by saying "Change/Set Office(Groupname) blue(Color)" or "Change/Set Office(Groupname) to blue(Color)" the current colors supported are below.
 If it doesn't know what color you are asking for it will default changing to white.
     - blue
     - red
     - yellow